Matteo Salvini: Domestic policy

 Salvini has been described as hard Eurosceptic, holding a starkly critical view of the European Union (EU), especially of the euro, which he once described as a "crime against humanity".
 Though in October 2012, he said he supported euro for Northern Italy, whilst Southern Italy should not use it: "I in Milan want it, because here we are in Europe.
 The South, on the other hand, is like Greece and needs another currency.
 The euro cannot afford it."
 Salvini is also opposed to illegal immigration into Italy and the EU and the EU's management of asylum seekers.
-In September 2018, he said: "I'm paid by citizens to help our young people start having children again the way they did a few years ago, and not to uproot the best of the African youth to replace Europeans who are not having children anymore".
+In September 2018, he said: "I'm paid by citizens to help our young people start having children again the way they did a few years ago, and not to uproot the best of the African youth to replace Europeans who are not having children anymore."
+Salvini also supports remigration, arguing that residence permits and citizenship are acts of trust and that a "points-based residence permit" is necessary, and that it should be revoked in case of crimes, supporting this also for acquired citizenship.
 His political views have been described as on the far-right, espousing policies such as, among others, collecting census data on and expelling members of the Roma community living illegally in Italy.

-On economic issues, he supports a flat tax, tax cuts, fiscal federalism, protectionism, and, to some extent, agrarianism.
+On economic issues, he supports a flat tax, tax cuts, fiscal federalism, and protectionism.

 On social issues, Salvini opposes same-sex marriage, civil unions and adoption as well as anti-discrimination laws, while he supports the legalisation of brothels.
 He supports looser gun laws and has pushed that issue as interior minister.
 Salvini has criticized mandatory vaccination laws.

 In 2016, a retweet posted from Salvini's Twitter account called for the shooting of "communist judges".
 Salvini disowned the retweet, claiming it was posted by a staffer by mistake.

+Salvini has been involved in some controversies related to fascism, such as having published a book with a publishing house close to CasaPound, and calling 25 April "a communist-fascist derby" in which he wasn't interested.